MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

-It is the game developer's responsibility to communicate to the mod developers which functions the game expects every mod to define, like for example the above `init` and `update` functions.

 # Compiled

 So that if the game renamed `entity.Health` to `entity.Lives`, the compiler will immediately point out that there is something wrong (including the line number!)